 “When someone is highly distressed, they may not be able to think clearly enough to remember their coping strategies.
 So developing a safety plan with a health professional and other support networks can also help people recognise their warning signs and plan ahead,” she said.

-For more information about suicide safety planning or to download the free Beyond Now app, click here
+Visit Beyond Now - Suicide Safety Planning for more information about suicide safety planning or to download the free Beyond Now app.

 Thoughts about suicide can be distressing and completing a safety plan is one way to cope, however other supports are vital.